IBM/AI-on-Power-Level3/docs/index.md

 * Lab setup - How to provision and setup the lab env for the hands-on demos

-* Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a diff LLM
+* Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a different LLM

 * Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 - RAG chatbot for domain specific question and answers